Down but not defeated, thousands of Islamic State insurgents wage Syrian fight anew

 When reporters recently traveled to the area with an SDF escort, troops were visibly wary, scanning the horizon for threats.
 At one point, the soldiers slammed the brakes and fanned out along the sand dunes on foot.
 What they had seen, it turned out, was just an abandoned motorcycle.

-The militants who stalk Dashisha are often local or from neighboring Iraq, according to SDF officials, and cells like Ibrahim’s typically comprise around half a dozen men.
+The militants who stalk Dashisha are often local or from neighboring Iraq, according to SDF officials, and cells like Ibrahim’s typically comprise around a half-dozen men.
 They generally make decisions among themselves that adhere to the propaganda of the now largely leaderless group.
 Although there is some communication among cells, they are mostly isolated, and this can make them hard to track.

 Islamic State cells are also active across the Euphrates River to the southwest, in territory held by the Syrian government forces of Bashar al-Assad.
 Coalition officials say government forces have made only weak efforts to tackle the militants, giving them a base to reconstitute.